dippedincode/old-CV/README.md

 - I worked closely with product management and marketing teams to create web products and landing pages which would drive customer acquisition and retention

 ### Stakeholder management
-- In my last role I interfaced effectively across many teams covering product, commercial, technical, project management and legal divisions of the companies
+- In my last role I interfaced and collaboarated effectively across many teams covering product, commercial, technical, project management and legal divisions of the companies
 - I ensured effective channels for feedback and follow-up actions to respond to changing business needs
-- I take pride in providing clear and timely updates on progress of user stories and projects, mindful of adapting the format, style and length for each type of communication
+- I take pride in providing clear and timely updates on progress of user stories and projects, mindful of adapting the format, style and length based on audience and communication channel.

 ## Education